Skip to content

 Cannabis for Parents: It's Time to Drop That Mom (or Dad) Guilt!

 If you’re a mom who balances stress, the demands of childcare, and that little voice in your head telling you “cannabis is bad,” this post is for you.
-For far too long, cannabis has been stigmatized as a drug of abuse, and not something responsible parents would ever use.
+For far too long, cannabis has been stigmatized, and not something responsible parents would ever use.

 CBD, as you’re likely aware, is the “second cannabinoid”—after THC—in the cannabis plant.
-Though it’s typically been associated with powerful psychoactive effects, research shows that there’s plenty of reasons to use CBD for stress relief and to improve our sleep, among other goals.
+Though it’s often discussed for its psychoactive effects, research shows that there are many areas of ongoing exploration regarding various cannabinoids and their role in daily routines, including relaxation and sleep.

 CBD and Stress: How CBD Works with Your Body

 Inside our bodies, CBD—like the other 100 or so cannabinoids, including THC—interfaces with a regulatory network called the endocannabinoid system (ECS).
-Though only identified in the 1990s, it’s now believed that the ECS is one of the body’s principal signalling systems.
-Its primary job is to promote homeostasis, or the stable and self-regulating maintenance of crucial functions, including:
+Though only identified in the 1990s, it’s now believed that the ECS is one of the body’s principal signaling systems.
+Its functions include:

 • Appetite and metabolism